xzripper/welglanz/README.md

 <sub>Alpha Testing; Subject to change.</sub>

 <sub>The first complete version is expected to be released between October and December of 2025.
-I'm not really working on the project.</sub>
+I'm barely working on the project.</sub>